prinx/dotenv/README.md

 Now let's see the format of a typical .env file.

 ### Writing a .env file
-*Note: The basic .env file format is basically the same as a .INI file.
-You can skip this part and continue [here](#referring-to-another-variable) If you already know how to write a .INI file.*

 The basic .env file format for most application will be:
 ```ini